21 Skill-Boosting At-Home Activities to Try with Your Child This WinterDecember 15, 2020

-While we can’t pretend to have easy solutions to the pain, frustration, and uncertainty of this era, we can offer some simple, low- and no-cost suggestions for parents who are facing a winter of increased isolation with their families.
+While we can’t pretend to have easy solutions to the pain, frustration, and uncertainty that has touched so many families, we can offer some simple, low- and no-cost suggestions for helping parents nurture their children this winter.
 If you need extra ideas for keeping young children busy and boosting their development at the same time, this post is for you.
 Share it with the families you know and keep it handy for those cold winter months, when the kids’ favorite refrain is “there’s nothing to do!”

 Make pet puppets.
 Paper bag puppets are a classic childhood activity and a great way to hone motor skills.
 Kids who love animals might enjoy creating their own new “pet” or other creature with the familiar paper-bag template.
 Use the base fold of the paper bag as the face so that when the child’s hand is placed inside the bag, the fold can be used to open and close the mouth.
 Show your child how to glue red construction paper inside the fold to represent the tongue, use yarn or cotton balls for fur, and make other construction paper cutouts for facial features: ears, nose, and mouth.
 When the puppets are finished, ask to talk to your child’s new pet and have a conversation.